 If you are eligible for HSA contributions, a portion of your monthly health plan premium is deposited to your HSA each month.
 Premium pass through contributions are based on the effective date of your enrollment in this Plan.
 Note: If your effective date in the HSA is after the 1 st of the month, the earliest your HSA will be established is the 1 st of the following month.
 In addition, you may establish pre-tax HSA deductions from your paycheck to fund your HSA up to IRS limits using the same method that you use to establish other deductions (e. g., Employee Express, MyPay, etc.).
-For 2019, a monthly premium pass through of \$100 will be made by this Plan directly into your HSA each month.
-For 2019, your HRA annual credit is \$1,200 (prorated for mid-year enrollment).
-For 2019, a monthly premium pass through of \$200 will be made by this Plan directly into your HSA each month.
-For 2019, your HRA annual credit is \$2,400 (prorated for mid-year enrollment).
-For 2019, a monthly premium pass through of \$200 will be made by this Plan directly into your HSA each month.
-For 2019, your HRA annual credit is \$2,400 (prorated for mid-year enrollment).
-The maximum that can be contributed to your HSA is an annual combination of the Plan's premium pass through and enrollee contribution funds, which when combined, do not exceed the maximum contribution amount set by the IRS of \$3,500 for a Self Only enrollment and \$7,000 for a Self Plus One and Self and Family enrollment.
+Self Only enrollment For 2020, a monthly premium pass through of \$100 will be made by this Plan directly into your HSA each month.
+For 2020, your HRA annual credit is \$1,200 (prorated for mid-year enrollment).
+Self Plus One enrollment For 2020, a monthly premium pass through of \$200 will be made by this Plan directly into your HSA each month.
+For 2020, your HRA annual credit is \$2,400 (prorated for mid-year enrollment).
+Self and Family enrollment For 2020, a monthly premium pass through of \$200 will be made by this Plan directly into your HSA each month.
+For 2020, your HRA annual credit is \$2,400 (prorated for mid-year enrollment).
+Contributions/credits The maximum that can be contributed to your HSA is an annual combination of the Plan's premium pass through and enrollee contribution funds, which when combined, do not exceed the maximum contribution amount set by the IRS of \$3,550 for a Self Only enrollment and \$7,100 for a Self Plus One and Self and Family enrollment.
 If you enroll during Open Season, you are eligible to fund your account up to the maximum contribution limit set by the IRS.
 To determine the amount you may contribute, subtract the amount the Plan will contribute to your account for the year from the maximum allowable contribution.
 You are eligible to contribute up to the IRS limit for partial year coverage as long as you maintain your HDHP enrollment for 12 months following the last month of the year of your first year of eligibility.
 To determine the amount you may contribute, take the IRS limit and subtract the amount the Plan will contribute to your account for the year.
 The full HRA credit will be available, subject to proration, on the effective date of enrollment.
-The HRA does not earn interest. portion of your monthly health plan premium is deposited to your HSA each month.
-Premium pass through contributions are based on the effective date of your enrollment in this Plan.
-Note: If your effective date in the HSA is after the 1st of the month, the earliest your HSA will be established is the 1st of the following month.
-In addition, you may establish pre-tax HSA deductions from your paycheck to fund your HSA up to IRS limits using the same method that you use to establish other deductions (e. g., Employee Express, MyPay, etc.).
-For 2019, a monthly premium pass through of \$100 will be made by this Plan directly into your HSA each month.
-For 2019, a monthly premium pass through of \$200 will be made by this Plan directly into your HSA each month.
-For 2019, a monthly premium pass through of \$200 will be made by this Plan directly into your HSA each month.
-The maximum that can be contributed to your HSA is an annual combination of the Plan's premium pass through and enrollee contribution funds, which when combined, do not exceed the maximum contribution amount set by the IRS of \$3,500 for a Self Plus One and Self and Family enrollment.
-If you enroll during Open Season, you are eligible to fund your account up to the maximum contribution limit set by the IRS.
-To determine the amount tyou may contribute, subtract the amount the Plan will contribute to your account for the year from the maximum allowable contribute up to the IRS limit for partial year coverage as long as you maintain your HDHP enrollment for 12 months following the last month of the year of your first year of eligibility.
-To determine the amount you may contribute, take the IRS limit and subtract the amount the Plan will
+The HRA does not earn interest.